GD399-OSD/OSD-book/Introduction/20180429flosregulary.md

 "It is absurdly arrogant to begin the design process with an empty piece of paper"[^]- Hella Jongerius & Louise Schouwenberg (<https://www.readingdesign.org/beyond-the-new>)

+Linus's Law & Raymond's other explanations on the linux community bug finding and solving sounds a lot like other, older forms of cultural production.
+The release early and release often maxim, as well as the "many eyes make light problem solving," mirror older, vernacular processes.

 Stewart Brand's _How Buildings Learn_ dissects vernacular building and describes a process that predates the Linux community, yet sounds uncannily similar.
-First printed in 1994, _How Buildings Learn_ provides a dissection of historic, cultural architecture in America.

 In Brand's view, the vernacular process (which he synonymosly refers to as "adaptive building") is a systematic framework for evolving concepts.
 A culture steadily culminates these frameworks over time.
-Traditions subsequently arise allowing vernacular designers to reuse the invented forms and methods for common, everyday (design?) tasks.
-Contemporary design typically looks for new (or novel?) or wholely unique solution to a given problem, which is counter-productive to creating traditions.
+Traditions subsequently arise allowing vernacular designers to reuse the invented forms and methods for common, everyday tasks.
+Contemporary design typically looks for new or unique solution to a given problem, which is counter-productive to creating traditions.

-The diagram of the houses evolving???

 Vernacular in this context means common designs by common people.
-What makes cultural common-ness so special is its ability to evolve over time.
+What makes cultural common-ness special is its ability to evolve over time (and fairly easy replication ability).
 Common features survive the passage of time when they are generally understood as "good."
 Over years, the vernacular incorporates more and more "good" features while eradicating "bad" ones.

+To illustrate this in his book, Brand references the Cape Cod house, and includes a wonderful diagram called "The Evolution Chart of the Siasconset Whale House."
+The diagram visually shows what Raymond is trying to explain to us in _TCATB_, that simple things released into the wild of a user community will grow, evolve, and change -- but will come back with improvements.
+The improvements are merged into the computer code or architectural language, then you repeat.

-If software can be designed and constructed this way, and vernacular objects can evolve this way, why not contemporary visual design?
+If software can be designed and constructed this way, and vernacular objects evolve this way, why not contemporary visual design?

-In design we can always pile new ideas on top of old ones.
+Visual designers can always pile new ideas on top of old ones.
 We do not have to reinvent the wheel each time we tackle a problem.
-Ideas imported from elsewhere, if better at solving problems than our current ideas, are easy to incorporate (this is how present-day open-source communities like Linux function).
+Ideas imported from elsewhere, if better at solving problems than our current ideas, are easy to incorporate (exactly how present-day open-source communities function).
 Our role must be to take the cautious, evolving methodology of vernacular design and apply it alongside our contemporary technologist tendencies and conceptual processes.
+Wisdom _with_ speed...

-It's really how we've been designing our entire human existence. how can designers recapture this??? (is this defendable?)
+It's really how we've been designing our entire human existence. how can designers recapture this?
+Taking what was done and changing it subtly has been the normal means of cultural production until recently.

-Linus's Law & Raymond's other explanations on the linux community bug finding and solving sounds a lot like other, older forms of cultural production.

-The release early and release often maxim, as well as the "many eyes make light problem solving," mirror older, vernacular processes.

-Brand in HBL explores a similar set of ideas in regards to vernacular architecture (cape cod/malay house diagrams)

-This was the normal means of cultural production.
 If our design forbearers could create houses, chairs, clothes, tea kettles, broadsides, tapestries, etc. this way, surely new cultural agents today can find useful ways to collectively create?

-that linux was free to distribute and hack was important, not just other things I mentioned?

 Raymond's analysis of his own project present two other keys to Linux's success.
-One was fast friendly distribution over the internet, where all the varaitions, versions, and updates to Linux could all live together and be (relatively easily) accessed.
+One was fast friendly distribution over the internet, where all the variations, versions, and updates to Linux could live together and be (relatively easily) accessed.
 As contemporary designers one has ample access to the internet.
-There is no shortage of bandwidht and opportunites for sharingdistributing one's work.
-If we have access to that, then what are we missing? why aren't we sharing more or being more "vernacular?"
+There is no shortage of bandwidht and opportunites for sharing/distributing one's work.

 Version control: Without any way to track and merge changes this crowd enabled designing isn't very possible.
 Linus also invented git, a way to track and coordinate files among many users.
 There are starting to be some much easier to understand visual editors for git workflows.
 This should start to aid designers in getting into version control as well.

 Braithwaite proposes that designers start using github.
 Open design is not so open that it is design by committee.
 Be clear that it is collaborating, not codesigning.

 Raymond and Braithwaite are both clear that successful open source things need singular visions and strong leaders.